itsdavehimself/incremental-game/README.md

 ### Key Features:

-- **Interconnected Gameplay Mechanics:** At the heart of the game is a dynamic "gameState" object that encapsulates the user's progress and decisions.
-The player's choices intricately shape the unlocking of new mechanics and upgrades, influencing both the timing and speed at which these elements become available.
-This interconnected system creates a personalized and evolving gaming experience based on individual player strategies and decisions.
-Notably, a featured game mechanic involves a simon-says-like game, serving as part of a decryption method to unlock an in-game cryptocurrency.
+- **Interconnected Gameplay Mechanics:** The game's core is the dynamic "gameState" object, tracking user progress.
+Player choices drive mechanic and upgrade unlocking, determining availability speed.
+This system allows players to create individual strategies.
+A key mechanic is a simon-says-like game, part of a decryption method to unlock in-game cryptocurrency.

-- **TypeScript and React Integration:** The game is built on the foundations of TypeScript integrated with React.
-TypeScript's strong typing offers a structured & reliable environment for implementing game logic.
-This integration simplifies development, ensuring a smooth and manageable project.
-I wanted to utilize more modern technologies for efficiency and a more enjoyable game development experience.
+- **TypeScript and React Integration:** The game combines TypeScript and React for reliable game logic in a streamlined development process, utilizing modern technologies for efficiency and a smooth experience.

-- **Responsive Design for Seamless Gaming:** Experience a smooth gaming journey on various devices.
-The game is playable on both desktop and on mobile because the responsive design ensures a user-friendly interface, making gameplay enjoyable wherever you are.
-On mobile, the game features a simple tabbing structure for quick navigation, while the desktop version keeps things neatly organized in a straightforward bento-box layout.
+- **Responsive Design for Seamless Gaming:** Enjoy seamless gaming on desktop and mobile.
+Responsive design ensures a user-friendly interface, featuring simple tabbing for mobile and a neat bento-box layout for desktop convenience.

 - **Local Storage & Base64 Encoding:** The game employs local storage for automatic game saving, ensuring player progress is always preserved.
 To facilitate easy loading, a base64 encoded string is generated that can be saved for loading later on.